 Read more: What’s new on Amazon Prime Video

 Here are our choices for the best IMDb TV shows you can stream and watch right now.
 You can check them out on Amazon’s site at the link below:

 IMDb TV is a relatively new streaming service from Amazon.
 It launched in January 2019 and was previously called IMDb Freedive before it was thankfully rebranded later that year.
 It offers a number of older and more recent TV shows and movies that you can watch completely for free, with some video ad breaks.

 Where is it available?

-IMDb TV is only available in the US, but Amazon has plans to expand it to Europe later this year.
+IMDb TV is only available in the US, but Amazon has plans to expand it to Europe in 2021.

 What platforms support IMDb TV?